top of page

 WORLD OCEAN DAY

-Ocean Week Victoria is a volunteer initiative to bring our wider community together around World Oceans Day (WOD).
+Ocean Week Victoria is a volunteer initiative to bring our wider community together around World Ocean Day (WOD) on June 8.

-The celebration of World Oceans Day dates back to the 1992 United Nations Earth Summit.
-Here, a team from Canada's International Centre for Ocean Development (ICOD) proposed an annual Oceans Day to create a voice for the oceans, to empower those who live and work in coastal communities, and to strengthen the management and stewardship of the oceans.
+The celebration of World Ocean Day dates back to the 1992 United Nations Earth Summit where a team from Canada's International Centre for Ocean Development (ICOD) proposed an annual Oceans Day to create a voice for the oceans, to empower those who live and work in coastal communities, and to strengthen the management and stewardship of the ocean.

 Breaching Humpback in Salish Sea - Brend